 influence decisions that can affect the business community.

 We are committed to developing the best possible climate

 for business in Trinity County so that our members can realize

 We are always looking for new inventive ways to promote Trinity County, its resources and it businesses.
-Although the primary focus is tourism and bringing visitors/customers to our county, all businesses are important.
 Our businesses are what makes our collective voice strong and helps build our sense of a healthy and prosperous community.

-Chamber membership provides the benefits of a voice within a strong advocacy group, distribution of business information at local kiosks and through our office volunteers, links to your website or Facebook page on our VisitTrinity.com website page, business information and support on our Chamber website and Facebook page, Chamber supported workshops, Chamber advertising, networking events/mixers and promotional assistance.
+Chamber membership provides the benefits of a voice within a strong advocacy group, distribution of business information at local kiosks, links to your website or Facebook page on TrinityCounty.com and VisitTrinity.com website pages, business information and support on our Chamber website and Facebook page, Chamber-supported business networking events, and promotional assistance.

 Investment Categories (Annual)

 Catagory # of Employees Dues Amount Business A 1-10 $96 Business B 11-60 $276 Business C 61-70 $480 Business D 71- UP $636 Real Estate $180 Professional Services $180 Friends of the Chamber $36 Government agency/representative $60 Non-profit/Service/Agency $72 Place of worship/spirituality $72